justekekeli/fineFinance/README.md

 - **dbt** for data transformation and modeling
 - **Apache Airflow** for orchestration and scheduling

-This project is designed both as a **learning experience in data engineering** and a functional prototype for a scalable fintech data stack.
+This project is designed to **learn new skills in data engineering** while addressing needs in finance domain in which I started my career.

 ---